To let posts outside homes

 At the same time, the boiler upgrade scheme (BUS), valid for heat pump installations and certain biomass boilers, was revised, and currently offers up to £7,500 in grants with previous insulation requirements removed to reflect improvement in heat pump performance.

-Soon after taking power, the current UK government confirmed its intention to raise MEES for private rental properties to EPC or better, from 2030.
+Soon after taking power, the current UK Labour government confirmed its intention to raise MEES for private rental properties to EPC C, from 2030.
 Detailed proposals are yet to be published.

-Finally, the UK and devolved UK governments are considering mechanisms to require all existing residential real estate, including owner-occupied homes, to have a minimum EPC rating of C by 2035 although no proposals have been set out at this stage.
+In addition, the UK government and devolved administrations are considering mechanisms to require owner-occupied homes, to have a minimum EPC rating of C by 2035, although no proposals have been set out at this stage.